- Specializes in developing cell-based technologies and manages stem-cell banks and clinical laboratories

 The Freehold, New Jersey-based company has also developed proprietary cancer immunotherapy called CAR-T, short for chimeric antigen receptor therapy.
 CAR-T involves genetically modifying T-cells, specifically manufactured for each individual patient, to activate the body’s immune system to recognize and destroy cancer cells.

-Avalon’s lead CAR-T therapy is AVA-001, designed to treat relapsed/refractory B-cell acute lymphoblastic leukemia and non-Hodgkin lymphoma.
+Avalon’s lead CAR-T therapy is AVA-001, which is designed to treat relapsed/refractory B-cell acute lymphoblastic leukemia and non-Hodgkin lymphoma.

-Avalon is a young company.
-It was founded less than three years ago.
-But 2019 is proving to be its most active yet as the company seeks to grow organically through old-fashion marketing efforts as well as through collaborations and partnerships, with a strong emphasis on China.
+Avalon is a young company as it went public only four years ago.
+But over the last two years, the company has been ramping up efforts to grow organically through old-fashion marketing efforts as well as through collaborations and partnerships - with a strong emphasis on China where it has two labs.

 This dovetails with a company study showing that the topical application of exosomes released from modified human stem cells can deter the progression of premalignant oral leukoplakia to form oral cancer.
 Oral leukoplakia is a precancerous lesion that indicates “increased risk” for the development of oral cancer.